Shift3/dj-starter/{{ cookiecutter.project_slug }}/README.md

 ```bash
 docker-compose up
 ```
+You can access your local environment at [http://localhost:8000](http://localhost:8000)

 Enter the docker container (while the server is running), migrate, and create a user for yourself:
 ```bash